 - A growing public library.
 Standards-aligned content is available on Clusive through public-domain books and Open Educational Resources (OERs).
 Many readings are available at multiple grade levels.

 - Upload feature.
 Users can upload readings that are in an EPUB or docx format, and can easily convert google documents to EPUB or docx and bring them into Clusive.
 Bookshare users with individual accounts can import Bookshare titles into Clusive.
 And teachers can upload and share additional materials with students in this accessible, supportive environment.

 - Flexible accounts.
 You can create an account using your email address, or log in with your existing Google account.

 - Set up accounts for your students or family.
 Parents and teachers can create accounts for students.
 If you're a Google Classroom user, you can easily import your classes from there.

 Clusive is free to use.
 The public library content is free to read, copy, or modify.
 And the software itself is free if you want to see how things are built or run your own server.
 We are supported by a grant from the US Department of Education.
-More information on the project is at our main site, the Center on Inclusive Software for Learning.
+More information on the project can be found on the CAST web site: Center on Inclusive Software for Learning.